• man canoeing on the Lamprey River, photo by Jerry Monkman

 New Research: Bacterial Tracking on the lower Lamprey River

-Just in!
-Click here for the 2023 report, covering 6 recreational sites from Raymond to Newmarket.
-Research will continue in 2024.
+Click here for the 2024 report, covering 6 recreational sites from Raymond to Newmarket.
+Testing will continue in 2025.

 Lamprey River Recreation Map